 - Perform regular inspections

-- Prevent unauthorized users from entering the server room or even in the workstation areas
+- Prevent unauthorized users from entering the server room and workstation areas

 - Security camera monitoring system

-- Secure Data Policy in place and ensure users understand the policy through training
+- Secure Data Policy is in place and users understand the policy through training

 - Secure trash dumpsters and paper shredders to prevent dumpster diving

-- Secure laptops, mobile devices, and storage devices
+- Laptops, mobile devices, and storage devices are all secured

 - Enable automatic wiping of lost or stolen devices

-- Secure Sockets Layer (SSL) in place when using the Internet to ensure secure data transfers
+- Secure Sockets Layer (SSL) in place when using the Internet to assure secure data transfers

 - Secure email gateways ensuring data is emailed securely